topeterk/HitCounterManager/README.md

     * UniversialAccessFromFilesUrls (Set to **Enabled**, _but should also work when disabled_)
     * WebSecurity (Set to **Disabled**, _but should also work when enabled_)

-## Moders and Developers
+## Modders and developers

 ### Using standalone web browser instead of broadcasting software
 * When no data is displayed, there could be a problem with cross-domain security settings that can be avoided by allowing acces to local files in general:
   * **Chrome**
-    * Start with command line option **--allow-file-access-from-files** like
+    * Start with command line option **--allow-file-access-from-files**
     > Example: _"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --allow-file-access-from-files_
   * **Firefox**
-    * Change the security policy in the browser settings
-    > Location: _about:config -> security.fileuri.strict_origin_policy -> false_
+    * Change the security policy in the browser settings **about:config -> security.fileuri.strict_origin_policy -> false**
-    > Note: _This is a global settings, means you should enable this only for offline/trusted website!_
+    > Note: This is a global settings, means you should enable this only for offline/trusted websites!
   * **Internet Explorer 11**
     * Accepting the initially blocked execution of the script should be sufficient
   * **Edge**